“Why are you measuring that?”

 “The interaction of photons with successive layers of air, water and air that have different refractive indexes leads to a high scattering cross-section for individual bubbles.
 The fraction backscattered to your eye is therefore going through a very optically-thin layer and not influenced by the imaginary part of the refractive index of the bubble skin.
 Since the bubbles are large, the backscattering is spectrally flat.
 This can be modeled easily by a coated-sphere model and radiative transfer simulations.”

 As our readers know, we don’t go for science mumbo jumbo here!
-Instead, we like to say that when light of any colour hits froth, it very efficiently bounces off each bubble (like little mirrors).
-So, light cannot enter the foamy portion of ruined barley tea and is not absorbed; the light bouncing to your eyes is the same colour as when it hits froth (if you want blue froth, look at it under blue light!).
-Sunlight is white because it is essentially all colors mixed together (just recall Pink Floyd’s prism).
-In any case, all light that is “reflected” off bubbles or particles is called scattering.
+Instead, we like to say that when light of any colour hits froth, it very efficiently bounces off the bubbles (like little mirrors).
+So, light cannot enter the foamy portion of ruined barley tea and is not absorbed; the light bouncing to your eyes is the same colour as when it hits froth (if you want blue froth, look at it under blue light).
+Sunlight is white because it is essentially all colors mixed together.
+All light that is “reflected” off bubbles or particles is called scattering.
 Scattering by microscopic particles in water is very important when we observe lake colour as it is the reason why we see light coming out of lakes!
-Thank you, tiny particles!

 Phytoplankton: mini chlorophyll packets floating in water